amooma/rails-4.2-book/chapter04-activerecord.md

 ActiveRecord stores the results of a query in Memory.
 With very large tables and results that can become a performance issue.
-To address this you can use the find\_each method which splits up the query into batches with the size of 1,000 (can be configured with the `:batch_size` option).
+To address this you can use the 'find_each' method which splits up the query into batches with the size of 1,000 (can be configured with the `:batch_size` option).
 Our example Album table is too small to show the effect but the method would be used like this: